 Where’s your career head at, really?

-We’ve mentioned I think this year, that, technically speaking, you wlll be looking for (or looking to develop) “work” pretty much every day, for the rest of your life.
+Technically speaking, you wlll be looking for (or looking to develop) “work” pretty much for the rest of your life.
 So doesn’t it follow that the more practice you get at it, the better you become? — Hence, the strong recommendation for an annual scrub of your goals, your brand and your direction.

 Pro Tip: Motivation follows action.
 Everyone always thinks it’s the other way around, but motivation does not happen unless you act first.
 Motivation will not just “strike you”.
 You need to act.
 You take an action, you are positively rewarded with self-esteem, and you take another action.
 That’s how it works.